 No, there is not a DoD school on base.
 The Fort Worth ISD serves the base with bus transportation to Burton Hill Elementary, Stripling Middle School, and Arlington Heights High School.
 Other school options can be discussed with the Liaison.

 Are there programs sponsored by the base for my school-age children in the summer and during school holidays?

 Yes.
-The Action Zone is staffed and offers summer and school holiday care for school age children.
+The Youth Program is staffed and offers summer and school holiday care for school age children.
 817-782-7566.